Quasi-spherical metrics and the static Minkowski inequality: Applications

 \section{Applications}

-Our approach to the uniqueness theorems in Section 1.1 involves an additional inequality within a conformally-modified static space.
-We originally proved this inequality in Section 4 of \cite{HW}, and because it comes from the original Minkowski inequality \eqref{Minkowski_static} it also extends to the larger class of static spaces considered here. \begin{prop} Let $(M^{n},g,V)$ be a weakly asymptotically flat static space with mass $m>0$ and connected boundary $\partial M = \Sigma$.
-Suppose that $\Sigma$ is outer-minimizing with respect to the conformally-modified metric
+Our approach to the uniqueness theorems for black holes, equipotential photon surfaces, and static metric extensions involves an additional Minkowski inequality which arises from the conformal symmetries of the static vacuum equations.
+We originally proved this inequality in Section 4 of \cite{HW}, and because it comes from the original Minkowski inequality \eqref{Minkowski_static} it also extends to the larger class of static manifolds considered here, provided the boundary is connected. \begin{prop} Let $(M^{n},g,V)$ be asymptotically flat with connected boundary $\partial M = \Sigma$ satisfying $V|_{\Sigma}>0$.
+Suppose that $\Sigma$ is outer-minimizing in $(M^{n},g_{-})$, where $g_{-}$ the conformally-modified metric